alexinea/aspnetcore-doc-cn/aspnetcore/security/key-vault-configuration.md

 * The app has the wrong key vault name (`Vault`), Azure AD App Id (`ClientId`), or Azure AD Key (`ClientSecret`).
 * The Azure AD Key (`ClientSecret`) is expired.
 * The configuration key (name) is incorrect in the app for the value you're trying to load.

+`System.TypeLoadException` exception during startup using `.NET 4.6.x`:
+* Add a NuGet reference to the package for `System.Net.Http` version 4.3.1 or later.

 ## Additional resources
 * <xref:fundamentals/configuration>